kiboschool/course-programming-1/src/programming-1.md

   through the course and at the end of the course, reflecting all that you've learned up to that point.
 Each contributes 25% of your final grade.

+Your projects will be hosted on Github and turned in on Gradescope (see the Tools section below).
+Projects will be scored in Gradescope based on whether they complete the task successfully and effectively.

 More details about your assignments are given on the next few pages.

 ## Tools